bhavaniravi/til/software-engineering/how-to-hunt-down-a-bug-or-an-issue.md

 ---
-description: >-
+added: Apr 30 2023
+draft: false
+image: null
+layout: ../layouts/BlogPost.astro
+slug: how-to-hunt-down-a-bug-or-an-issue
-  It's not working.
+sub_title: It's not working.
 It gives an error.
 How to resolve a bug or an infra issue without losing it
+tags:
+- software-engineering
+title: How to hunt down a bug or an Issue
 ---

 # How to hunt down a bug or an Issue